Learn about many of the available medications in our database.

 Breast-feeding: This medication passes into breast milk.
 If you are a breast-feeding mother and are taking aripiprazole, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 Children: The safety and effectiveness of this medication have not been established for children less than 13 years of age.
 Aripiprazole may be used by adolescents 15 years and older to treat schizophrenia.
 It may also be used by adolescents 13 years and older to treat bipolar disorder.
 The use of aripiprazole to aid in the treatment of depression has not been studied for this age group and is therefore, not recommended.
-Movement disorders such as tardive dyskinesia are more likely to occur in this age group.
+Movement disorders such as tardive dyskinesia are more likely to occur for this age group.
 Report any unusual body movements to your doctor as soon as possible.

 Seniors: Seniors taking this medication for dementia-related psychosis have a higher risk of strokes and death compared to seniors who are not taking the medication.
 Aripiprazole is not approved or recommended for seniors for this purpose.